NQMVD/zeox/README.md

-# boss-cli
+# zeox

-The crate for boss.
+> A wrapper for the zeit cli tool.